abays/ansible-tower-rh-nfvpe-demo/README.md

 # ansible-tower-rh-nfvpe-demo
 Installs an Ansible Tower VM and configures it for Red Hat's OPNFV Summit 2016 Demo

+##Prerequisites

+1. A TripleO OpenStack cloud is deployed and configured.
+2. Jumpserver (VM host) has access to overcloud network.
+3. You understand that this is not a generic Ansible Tower installer (in fact, Ansible Tower already uses Ansible to install itself!).
+This repo is designed to work with the configuration repo found here for the Red Hat OPNFV Summit 2016 demo: https://github.com/atyronesmith/OPNFV-demo-ansible.
+It also assumes you are using NFV-related templates found here: https://github.com/Ladas/OPNFV-Summit-16-demo/tree/master/templates.
+The "os_private_key_file" argument listed in the "Arguments" section below needs to be the same key that is referenced in the demo VNFD template, and the "aws_private_key_file" argument needs to correspond to AWS key set in the demo NSD template.

 ##Example Execution

 ansible-playbook -i hosts site.yml -e aws_private_key_file=/home/abays/xxxxxx.pem -e aws_access_key=xxxxxx -e aws_secret_key=xxxxxx -e os_admin_password=xxxxxx -e os_private_key_file=xxxxxx -e os_auth_url=http://172.16.2.5:5000 -e vm_overcloud_bridge=xxxxxx -e vm_overcloud_ip=xxxxxx -e use_ansible_source=xxxxxx